Joni Adamson

 Joni Adamson (born 1958) is an American literary and cultural theorist.
-She is considered one of the main proponents of environmental justice and environmental literary criticism, or Ecocriticism.
-She is a professor of the environmental humanities (also known as the "ecological humanities") and senior sustainability scholar at Arizona State University in Arizona.
-In 2012–13, she served as president of the Association for the Study of Literature and Environment (ASLE), the primary professional organization for environmental literary critics (over 1800 members in 41 countries around the world).
-From 1999 to 2010, she founded and led the Environment and Culture Caucus of the American Studies Association (ASA-ECC).
+She is considered one of the main proponents of ecocriticism.
+She is a professor of environmental humanities and senior sustainability scholar at Arizona State University.
+In 2012, she served as president of the Association for the Study of Literature and Environment (ASLE).
+From 1999 to 2011, she founded and led the Environment and Culture Caucus of the American Studies Association (ASA-ECC).

 Work

-American ecocritic Lawrence Buell concludes that Adamson's work in American Indian Literature, Environmental Justice and Ecocriticism and The Environmental Justice Reader: Politics, Poetics, and Pedagogy (University of Arizona Press, 2002) should be seen as a major critical intervention in early eco-criticism because it raised the “challenge of eco-justice revisionism” and catalyzed a "second wave" in the field that should "not be underestimated".
-These books documented the efforts of environmental justice groups around the world to organize, mobilize, and empower themselves to take charge of their own lives, communities, and environments.
-What sets The Environmental Justice Reader apart from other eco-critical field genealogies and collections, and lays the foundation for Adamson's recent co-edited collections, American Studies, Eco-criticism, and Citizenship and Eco-criticism and Indigenous Studies: Conversations from Earth to Cosmos, is an insistence that “theory” can be produced outside the academy in communities fighting for equitable distribution of social and environmental goods and bads.
+American ecocritic Lawrence Buell writes that Adamson's work in American Indian Literature, Environmental Justice, and Ecocriticism: The Middle Place (University of Arizona Press, 2001) and The Environmental Justice Reader: Politics, Poetics, and Pedagogy (co-edited with Rachel Stein and Mei Mei Evans, University of Arizona Press, 2002) should be seen as a major critical intervention in early ecocriticism because it raised the “challenge of eco-justice revisionism” and catalyzed a "second wave" in the field.
+These books document the efforts of environmental justice groups around the world to organize and mobilize to take charge of their own communities and environments.
+What sets The Environmental Justice Reader apart from other ecocritical field genealogies, and lays the foundation for Adamson's later co-edited collections, American Studies, Eco-criticism, and Citizenship and Eco-criticism and Indigenous Studies, is an insistence that theory can be produced outside the academy.Adamson's work is widely cited in the fields of ecocriticism, environmental justice critical studies, and Native American studies.
+Her publications focus on global Indigenous peoples, Southwestern American borderlands and the Sonoran Desert, ranching and grasslands, food sovereignty and the food justice movement, and multi-species ethnography.
+In a 2015 story in The Guardian, Adamson's research on Indigenous cultures and "how the past informs the present and the future" might be employed to "make desert cities into more sustainable ecosystems" was described as "groundbreaking" and "life-changing," and cited as an example of why humanities research should be better known.

-Cited work

-Adamson's work is widely cited in the fields of eco-criticism, environmental justice critical studies, and Native American and indigenous studies.
-Her publications focus on global Indigenous peoples and cultures, Southwestern American borderlands and Sonoran Desert studies, ranching and grasslands, food justice and the food sovereignty movement, and multi-species ethnography.
-In a 2015 story in The Guardian, Adamson's research on indigenous cultures and "how the past informs the present and the future" might be employed to "make desert cities into more sustainable ecosystems" was described as "groundbreaking" and "life-changing," and cited as an example of why humanities research should be better known.